nride/nride-sc/README.md

 ### Test happy case

 Note:
-> at any time in this demo, run `make demo-details` and `make token-balalance-list`
+> At any time in this demo, run `make demo-details` and `make token-balalance-list`
 > to see what is happening with the escrow and with the user balances.

+Note:
+> The escrow also supports native tokens.
+Replace `make token-balance-list` with `make native-balance-list` and `make demo-create-cw20` with `make demo-create-native` in the examples below to use native tokens.

 1) Alice creates an escrow with Bob as counterparty

 ```
-make demo-create
+make demo-create-cw20
 ```

 5) Bob withdraws